-All of our indebtedness for borrowed money, except our senior unsecured revolving credit facility, term loans and senior unsecured notes, is secured by either single property first mortgage liens or leasehold interests under the ground leases on the applicable hotel.
-If we default on any of the secured loans, the applicable lender will be able to foreclose on the property pledged to secure the loan.
+Our mortgage loans are secured by either single property first mortgage liens or leasehold interests under the ground leases on the applicable hotel.
+If we default on a secured loan, the applicable lender will be able to foreclose on the property pledged to secure the loan.